oknk/seaquence/press.md

 # History

 In the spring of 2009 Ryan Alexander, Gabriel Dunne, and Daniel Massey participated in fledgling arts organization Gray Area’s first artist residency in the Tenderloin, the heart of San Francisco.
-While in residence they created the original [seaquence.org](http://seaquence.org) web app with support from the Gray Area team. [seaquence.org](http://seaquence.org) became a seminal project in the organizations history that blossomed into a vibrant community and has accumulated well over 300,000 compositions.
+While in residence they created the original [seaquence.org](http://seaquence.org) web app with support from the Gray Area team.
+Seaquence became a seminal project in the organizations history that blossomed into a vibrant community and has accumulated well over 300,000 compositions.
 It continues to be enjoyed by people around the world.

 Seaquence spanned into physical installation as well.
 A hardware 'SeaNome' RGB button grid was created as a hardware controller and used in physical installations.